 Once your wedding planning process is underway, it’s time to share the exciting news with your guests.
-This is where your save-the-date card comes in.
+This is where your save-the-date—and knowing save-the-date etiquette—comes in.
 This “invitation before the invitation” will announce your wedding date, general location, and let guests know that a formal invitation will follow.

-To help simplify the save-the-date process, here is a guide that will answer all of your questions and give you some tips on creating cards you and your guests will love!
+To help simplify the process, here is a guide that will answer all of your save-the-date etiquette questions and give you some tips on creating cards you and your guests will love!

 Do I have to send out save-the-dates?